 Air Date: August 18, 2021

-Moderator: Rick Wade, Senior Vice President, Strategic Alliances and Outreach, U.S. Chamber of Commerce, Glenn Spencer, U.S. Chamber of Commerce, U.S. Chamber of Commerce, Latricia Boone, Vice President, U.S. Chamber of Commerce
+Moderator: Rick Wade, Senior Vice President of Strategic Alliances and Outreach, U.S. Chamber of Commerce, Glenn Spencer, Senior Vice President, Employment Policy Division, U.S. Chamber of Commerce, Latricia Boone, Vice President, U.S. Chamber of Commerce

 Featured Guests: Chiraag Bains, Special Assistant to the President, Criminal Justice & Guns Policy, Erin Fletcher, Director, Program Management and People Operations Support Team, Walmart, Tyrone White, Owner, MLK Deli, Kevin Gay, CEO, Operation New Hope, Monique Baptiste, Head of Workforce Philanthropy, JP Morgan Chase & Co.

 With outdated policies and stigmas against hiring employees with conviction records, many incarcerated individuals are unable to fully participate in the job market and contribute to the economy once they leave the prison system.
 Building pathways for these Americans and partnering with businesses that work to bring incarcerated individuals back into the workforce is key to overcoming these employment barriers.

 Here is how government initiatives are expanding “second-chance” hiring opportunities and how private businesses can get involved in creating greater equality in the job market.

 The Current Administration Is Working to Help Those With Convictions

 The Biden administration has a number of initiatives and potential laws in the works to create opportunities for previously incarcerated citizens, including the Department of Labor’s Reentry Employment Opportunity Program.